Frequently Asked QuestionsFind answers to common questions from natural gas customers.

 Do you offer budget billing?

 Eastward Energy currently offers budget billing to residential customers.
 The Budget Billing Program creates predictability in your monthly bill, as it spreads your total estimated annual bill over 12-months.
 Budget Billing monthly payments are based on your previous years usage history or estimated usage for new customers.
+Enrollment occurs in July & August depending on your billing cycle.
+If you have any questions, please contact our Customer Care Team at 1-877-836-7427.

 Can I see a comparison with my usage from last year?